 Julia Nakhleh

 I'm a PhD candidate at the University of Wisconsin-Madison, advised by Robert D. Nowak.
-My interests broadly lie in the mathematical theory of neural networks and deep learning, and connections with applied and computational harmonic analysis, nonparametric regression/function estimation, and compressed sensing.
-My recent research projects (see Publications) have characterized the functional properties and sparsity of neural networks trained with various weight-based regularization strategies.
+My interests broadly lie in the mathematical theory and foundations of neural networks and of machine learning in general, as well as connections with applied and computational harmonic analysis, nonparametric regression/function estimation, and compressed sensing.

 Publications